 Escalloniales is an order of eudicotyledonous flowers placed under the clade of campanulidas.
 Being predominantly distributed in the southern hemisphere, Escalloniaceae plants possess simple, petiolate, exstipulateWhat is exstipulate?Without stipules; Stipule is a small structure of appendage found at the base of some leaf petioles. leaves, regular flowers mostly in racemose, and pentamerousWhat is pentamerous?Having parts in fives or multiples of five. floral parts.

-The typically bisexual Escalloniales flowers possess an abundant supply of nectar attracting pollinators.
+The typically bisexual Escalloniales flowers possess abundant nectar-attracting pollinators.
 Redclaws and white alder are among the beneficial Escalloniacea species.

 Escalloniales order has 1 family, 7 genera, and 140 species.
 The sole family is the Escalloniaceae, which involves 7 genera and 140 species.